dlont/kbc/LOG.md

 memory usage: 454.2 KB
 ```

-The group of coulmns with 1587 filled entries missing columns seem to be the same.
-I created a new file `data/28_01_2020_1584entries/data.csv` by remove those rows
+The group of columns with 1587 filled entries missing columns seem to be the same.
+I created a new file `data/28_01_2020_1584entries/data.csv` by removing those rows
 ```
 >>> df[pd.isnull(df['VolumeDeb'])].index.sort_values()
 Int64Index([  50,   58,   84,  305,  315,  334,  355,  377,  514,  522,  663,